dsv-data-science/autograde_DS2021/README.md

 The folder 'utils' contains all functions that are used throughout the experiments.
 Here you can also find the RandomClassifier model under the sub-folder 'experiment_models'.
 RepeatedHoldOut is an abstract class of RepeatedBERT and RepeatedBaselines.
 These classes are wrappers that was created in order to perform repetitions of MCCV in a easy to read and easy to implement fashion for the jupyter notebooks in 'notebooks'.

-All notebooks have been ran for easy look-up on results.
+All notebooks have already been executed for easy look-up on results.